Russian MFA Talks Meetings Of Working Group On Opening Communications In South Caucasus

 this trilateral working group just a few months after the end of

-hostilities in Karabakh in the fall of 2020.
+hostilities in Garabagh in the fall of 2020.
 A tremendous amount of

 work has been done to assess the current state of the regional